scignscape/ntxh/README.md

 More complex build options and use-cases are discussed below.

 ---
+**Configuring which Features are Built**

+Build options such as `build-first` and `build-quick` should suffice for most users, but the data set includes features to fine-tune which capabilities are included when the data-set application is compiled.
+If desired, users can choose to incorporate features for testing the application via GUI-guided test actions, to construct a customized build configuration, and to explore various other interactive features which lie outside the basic operations needed to access the data set.

+The data set does not use __cmake__ or other conventional build systems other than __qmake__.
+To provide customizable configuration the data-set code relies on strategically placed Qt project (and project-include "`.pri`") files.
+This experimental setup has the advantage of freeing the code base from relying on any external build system (apart from Qt's, which is not really "external" insofar as the data set is built on a Qt foundation) but has the disadvantage of adding addition source components and requirements to be contained.
+The full scope of this configuration model is not directly relevant for most uses of the data set itself, but is included as an example of the sort of development requirements which should be addressed by a potential "Cognitive Grammar" software ecosystem, and potentially reused as part of such an ecosystem.

+The "`config-dialog`" project provides a GUI component (which can depending on the build model be integrated with the main data-set application) allowing custom configuration to be performed via GUI actions rather than with build scripts.
+Again, this code is experimental and intended as a prototype as much as for practical use within the current data set.
+However, it may be helpful for users who wish to experiment with including or excluding different data-set features.
+Note that (without modifying the configurations for pre-defined build models) this dialog is only compiled when using the "`build-most`" or "`build-all`" options.

+---
 **UDPipe**

 The data set's source code and project files includes code related to UDPipe, a tool for reading files in the Universal Dependency format, developed by the Conference on Computational Natural Language Learning (CoNNL).
 At this point, the primary purpose of including UDPipe is for reading the sample data and parse representations for those samples derived from a CoNLL-U corpus and included in the data set.
 As discussed in the essays where the samples are analyzed, a trained CoNLL Dependency Parser was run against some samples so as to demonstrate Universal Dependencies as one grammatic paradigm and methodology, but the current data set and code does not prioritize automated sentence parsing; instead, the UDPipe code is included primary so as to access CoNLL-U files.